 The songs were created especially for the site by poet Mererid Hopwood.and composers Gareth Glyn and Tim Riley.

 Teacher training programme

-The Cerdd Iaith website will support teachers to build on learners’ knowledge of Welsh and English to introduce a third language to the classroom, as required by the curriculum for Wales within the Languages, Literacy and Communication Area of Learning and Experience and will inspire and stimulate children to learn actively and begin speaking new languages.
+The Cerdd Iaith resource supports teachers to build on learners’ knowledge of Welsh and English to introduce an international language to the classroom, as required by the curriculum for Wales within the Languages, Literacy and Communication Area of Learning and Experience and will inspire and stimulate children to learn actively and begin speaking new languages.

-The Cerdd Iaith resource has been designed to complement and extend the training programme offered by the British Council, but can also be used independently.
+The Cerdd Iaith resource has been designed to complement and extend the training programme we offer, but can also be used independently.